kalilistic/kapture-price-overlay/README.md

 ## Key Features

-* Shows vendor / market board average for obtained items.
+* Shows market board average for obtained items.
-* Shows vendor / market board average for items you search for.
+* Shows market board average for items you search for.
 * Shows high-quality or normal-quality average based on item.
-* Click on item to open Universalis page.
+* Click on an item to view additional info including vendor price.
 * Customize layout including how numbers are displayed.
+* Customize how many items display and to exclude duplicates.
 * Support for English, French, German, and Japanese.

 ## How To Install